fityannugroho/idn-area-map/README.md

 - [x] Dark mode
 - [x] Responsive design (works on mobile)
 - [x] Boundaries of provinces, regencies, districts, and villages
+- [x] Toggle the visibility of the boundaries

 > Suggestions and contributions are welcome!